 An Internet Protocol address (IP address) is simply the address of a device on a network that other devices can understand.
-It can be used to locate, communicate and identify that device on a network (Internet or local).
+It can be used to locate, identify, and communicate with that device on the network (Internet or local).

 Mendix uses one IP address when someone connects to your Mendix application (Incoming IP) and a different IP address for when your application connects to outside services (Outgoing IP).

 Mendix will endeavor to maintain the current static IP addresses.
 However, both incoming and outgoing IP addresses may change for operational reasons.
 This is subject to a 48-hour notice period.

 This is the IP address of one of our front-facing web servers.
 This is the IP address your browser connects to when you visit your application in the Mendix Cloud, for example, yourapplication.mendixcloud.com.
 You can also retrieve this IP address easily by performing a DNS lookup for this domain with, for example, http://ping.eu/nslookup/ (not 127.0.0.1).